Joey Walker

-Joseph William Quinn Walker (born 11 October 1988) is an Australian musician, singer, and producer who is best known as one of the three guitarists for the band King Gizzard & the Lizard Wizard.
+Joseph William Quinn Walker (born 11 October 1988) is an Australian musician, singer, and producer who is best known as the lead guitarist for the rock band King Gizzard & the Lizard Wizard.
 Walker was previously part of the electronic duo Trumpdisco (now SUB-human) and indie rock band Love Migrate.
 He also releases solo works under the name Bullant.

 Early life and career

 Walker was born in Northern Australia and raised in the towns of Darwin, Kununurra, and Alice Springs, where he got into local indigenous rock bands such as Yothu Yindi and Warumpi Band when first getting into music.
 He saw both of these acts perform at the Stompen Ground festival of 1992.
 He later discovered progressive acts such as Tool as a teenager, leading him to earlier progressive rock bands such as Yes.
 Walker eventually moved to Melbourne.

 While in high school, Walker met Alex Braithwaite who moved to Melbourne from England.
 Braithwaite introduced Walker to UK drum and bass, inspiring the two to make their own electronic music using a set of turntables Braithwaite had also brought.
 The pair called themselves Trumpdisco, and began to release music while both in university.
 They saw quick success with their first track, "Supermassive", a remix of "Supermassive Black Hole" by Muse.
 The duo saw international airplay on radio and in clubs and were even able to do shows internationally starting with a date in New Zealand in 2009.
 Walker continued working with Trumpdisco for a number of years, beginning to be less involved around 2013 following the success of King Gizzard before fully leaving the duo around 2016.
 Alex Braithwaite turned Trumpdisco into a solo project, renaming it to SUB-human.

 Walker attended the Royal Melbourne Institute of Technology where he studied for a Bachelor of Arts degree in the music industry.
 It was in this class that Walker first met Stu Mackenzie and Eric Moore.
 In 2010, the three of them formed an informal "jam band" which was to become King Gizzard & the Lizard Wizard.
 Over the course of a few months, they recruited several more members who were mutual friends of the trio.
 Walker and the rest of the band made much of their work in the class focused around King Gizzard.
 King Gizzard grew in popularity following the release of their 2nd EP, Willoughby's Beach in 2011 and debut album, 12 Bar Bruise in 2012 on their own independent label Flightless Records.